meeshkan/unmock-docs/docs/introduction.md

     email: string!
 ```

-Running the test should pass now.
+The test passes now.
 If you're familiar with the OpenAPI specification, the contents of `index.yml` should look familiar to you, and indeed the file format is an extension of the OpenAPI specification.
 Read more about services and their specifications [here](services.md).

-The specification for the `github` service is saying that the returned email address should be any string.
-This may be all you need to test the function logic.
-If you want the service to return a given email address instead of a random string, simply add a call to `states.github()` to modify the _state_ of the service:
+The specification for the `github` service defines the email address as any string.
+This may be all you need to test the function logic, but if you want the service to return a given email address instead of a random string, simply add a call to `states.github()` to modify the _state_ of the service:

 ```js
 import unmock, { states } from "unmock-node";